Parish (About)

 Our Parish: Immanuel Mar Thoma Church, Virginia (IMTCVA)

 IMTCVA is a parish of the Malankara Mar Thoma Syrian Church, Kerala, India.
 The MTC Synod which met on February 22, 2010, approved the IMTCVA congregation was as a new parish of the Malankara Mar Thoma Syrian Church of Malabar effective April 15, 2010.
 IMTCVA is the second MTC parish in the Washington DC area and the first MTC parish in the State of Virginia under Diocese of North America & Europe.
-IMTCVA currently conducts its worship services at the Community Lutheran Church (CLC), located in Sterling, Virginia.
-IMTCVA is blessed with the generous support of the Pastors and the congregation of CLC for their continued support and generosity.
-IMTCVA settled on purchasing a land to construct a Church Building in Aldie, Virginia on February 15, 2017.

 Holy Communion Service

-1st & 3rd Sundays – Malayalam Service
+1st & 3rd Sunday – Malayalam Service

-2nd & 4th Sundays – English Service
+2nd & 4th Sunday – English Service

 Organizations Schedule

-• Youth Fellowship (YF) Meeting: 2nd Fridays at 6:00 PM EST
+• Youth Fellowship (YF) Meeting: 2nd Friday at 6:00 PM EST

-• Choir Practice: Fridays at 7:30 PM EST
+• Choir Practice: Friday at 7:30 PM EST

 The MTC Logo